-- 3.180 Persons who make written representations and who subsequently decide also to make oral representations must, nevertheless, give notice of that intention in writing to the PRA by the same date.
-Representations received out of time will not be considered unless, exceptionally and at the sole discretion of the PRA, they appear to the PRA to raise matters of substance relevant to the Three Criteria which are not already under consideration. - 3.181 Representations or notices to the PRA will fall into one of the following three categories: - a. written representations only - b. written representations with notice of intention to make oral representations - c. notice of intention to make oral representations only. - 3.182 The PRA will acknowledge the receipt of each representation or notice and will send a copy of Appendix 5, on merger confirmation procedures, to each representer.
-It will send copies of all written representations to the societies concerned and will afford them an opportunity to comment on them. - 3.183 Copies of the society's comments on representations in the category set out in paragraph 3.181 b. will be sent to those who made the representations so that they may concentrate their oral representations on the points which they consider to remain at issue.
+3.180 Persons who make written representations and who subsequently decide also to make oral representations must, nevertheless, give notice of that intention in writing to the PRA by the same date.
+Representations received out of time will not be considered unless, exceptionally and at the sole discretion of the PRA, they appear to the PRA to raise matters of substance relevant to the Three Criteria which are not already under consideration.

+3.181 Representations or notices to the PRA will fall into one of the following three categories:

+- (a) written representations only; - (b) written representations with notice of intention to make oral representations; or - (c) notice of intention to make oral representations only. - 3.182 The PRA will acknowledge the receipt of each representation or notice and will send a copy of Appendix 5, on merger confirmation procedures, to each representer.
+It will send copies of all written representations to the societies concerned and will afford them an opportunity to comment on them. - 3.183 Copies of the society's comments on representations in the category set out in paragraph 3.181(b) will be sent to those who made the representations so that they may concentrate their oral representations on the points which they consider to remain at issue.
 Persons making written representations who wish to see the society's response must, therefore, give notice of intention to make oral representations.
-The PRA will consider the written representations in the category set out in paragraph 3.181 a. and the societies responses to them in advance of the date set for hearing oral representations.
+The PRA will consider the written representations in the category set out in paragraph 3.181(a) and the societies responses to them in advance of the date set for hearing oral representations. - 3.184 The society may, exceptionally, apply to put to the PRA in confidence documents which the society considers to be commercially sensitive: the PRA will decide on the merits of each case whether, and on what terms, to accept them as being confidential.
+Persons in the category set out in paragraph 3.181(c) will be asked to inform the PRA, in advance of the hearing, of the subject and general grounds of the representations they intend to make and their responses will be copied to the society.

-41 a conversion or takeover or both, as the context requires
+(1) A conversion or takeover or both, as the context requires.